kofteror/-Memory-game-Java/README.md

 # -Memory-game-Java
-Java version of memory card, 2 players over  TCP\IP connection A simple graphic version of the game.
+Java version of memory card, 2 players over  TCP\IP connection </br>
+A simple graphic version of the game.</br>